Many organizations are pretty successful, but to help your organization leave its competitors in the dust, you need to focus on your employees.

 Encouraging employees to give more of themselves to the business is important, but it comes with a caveat: you need to be careful when giving employees more freedom and responsibility, because employee empowerment can actually have some negative consequences if it’s implemented incorrectly.

-Here are a few tips for empowering your employees the right way.
+How do you empower employees?
+While there are many methods of employee empowerment, here are a few strategies for empowering your employees the right way.

 1. Empowerment Does Not Mean Removing Structure